Gajendra-Jain/TutuDude-Python-Assignments/README.md

 ### a1_task_1.py - Basic Arithmetic Calculator

-This script is a simple calculator program that helps you practice basic arithmetic operations.
-Here's what it does:
+This script is a simple calculator program that takes two numbers from the user, performs four basic arithmetic operations - Addition, Subtraction, Multiplication, Division, and shows the results for all four operations.

-- Asks you to enter two numbers
-- Performs four basic math operations on your numbers:
-  - Addition (+)
-  - Subtraction (-)
-  - Multiplication (×)
-  - Division (÷)
-- Shows you the results for all four operations

-This is a great beginner exercise to learn how to:
-- Get input from users
-- Work with numbers in Python
-- Perform mathematical calculations
-- Display results to users

 ### a2_task_2.py - Personalized Name Greeter

-This script creates a friendly welcome message using your name.
-Here's what it does:

-- Asks you to enter your first name
-- Asks you to enter your last name
-- Combines both names together to create your full name
-- Displays a personalized welcome message using your full name

-This is a perfect beginner exercise to learn how to:
-- Get text input from users
-- Store information in variables
-- Combine (concatenate) text strings
-- Create personalized output messages
+This script ask user to enter the first name and last name.
+Then it combines them together to form a full name.
+At last, it concatenates the full name into the greeting message and displays it.

 ## How to Run These Programs